 |Derek Davison||Jul 15, 2019|| 3|

 One thing that sets the First Crusade apart from the rest of the Crusades, apart from it being first, is that it actually succeeded.
-Without qualification, without changing the conditions in the middle of the campaign, these guys accomplished what they set out to accomplish—they captured Jerusalem.
-Well, OK, what they officially set out to accomplish was to buy the Byzantine Empire some relief from the Seljuk Turks, who were advancing closer to Constantinople all the time, and they didn’t really do very much in that regard.
-But taking Jerusalem was always the campaign’s not-so-secret real goal, and they did it.
-And ultimately, you could even say the conquest of the city was a little anti-climactic.
+Without qualification, without changing the conditions in the middle of the campaign, the army of the First Crusade accomplished what it set out to accomplish—it captured Jerusalem.
+Well, OK, what it officially set out to accomplish was to relieve the Byzantine Empire from the Seljuk Turks, who were advancing closer to Constantinople all the time, and it didn’t really do very much in that regard.
+But taking Jerusalem was always the campaign’s not-so-secret real goal, and, hey, Mission Accomplished.
+To be honest, you could even say the conquest of the city was a little anti-climactic.
 Fighting through the Seljuks to the north was a lot more challenging than taking Jerusalem from the rapidly-declining Fatimid Caliphate.

 13th century miniature of the siege (Wikimedia Commons)

 It later became accepted that the Crusaders slaughtered everyone in the city once they were inside.
 It’s a sentiment still found in modern fictional accounts like Ridley Scott’s 2005 film Kingdom of Heaven.
-But how many Jerusalem residents were actually massacred (as opposed to killed in battle) is still debated today among scholars.
+But how many Jerusalem residents were actually massacred (as opposed to killed during the siege) is still debated today among scholars.
 Many of the worst accounts of slaughter come from contemporary writers who were not actually in Jerusalem at the time.
 For example, Crusader writer Fulcher of Chartres put the death toll at 10,000 and remarked that there was so much blood in the streets that it stained the “ankles” of those present, but he was in Edessa when the city fell and anyway the notion of that much blood flowing through the streets sounds implausible to say the least.
-Contemporary Arab historian Ali ibn al-Athir estimated that the Crusaders killed at least 30,000 and perhaps as many as 70,000 people, but he too wasn’t there to see it and his figures are so high that many modern historians treat them as suspect.
+Contemporary Arab historian Ali ibn al-Athir estimated that the Crusaders killed at least 30,000 and perhaps as many as 70,000 people, but he too wasn’t there to see it.
+His figures are so high, and his anti-Crusader bias so apparent, that many modern historians treat his account as suspect.

-That said, it’s inarguable that many of the city’s Muslim and Jewish residents were put to death.
+Don’t get me wrong—it’s inarguable that the Crusaders did put many of the city’s Muslim and Jewish residents to death.
 But even contemporary accounts that describe considerable loss of life say that some Muslims and Jews were allowed to leave the city alive.
 And if you set aside the religious significance of the city and simply regard it as you would any other medieval city under siege, a heavy loss of civilian life both during the siege and in the wave of violence that followed would have been completely unremarkable.
-Whether the death toll at Jerusalem was inordinately high compared with the typical aftermath of an 11th century siege is a matter for historians to debate.
+Whether the death toll at Jerusalem was inordinately high compared with the typical 11th century siege is a matter for historians to continue debating.

 The Crusader leaders, who—as you may recall from previous episodes—didn’t particularly care for one another, then tried to figure out which one of them should rule Jerusalem.
 Clearly they had not prepared for this outcome before the expedition began.
 In fact, at the outset of the campaign the leaders of the Crusade famously promised that they would hand any territory they conquered over to the Byzantines.
 They quickly scrapped that deal, justifying their decision to welch on the fact that the Byzantines didn’t provide anywhere near the support they’d promised (and, to be fair, the Crusaders kind of had a point there).